A new algebraic structure in the standard model of particle physics: Introduction

-In a sense, our new proposal only differs from our earlier one \cite{Boyle:2014wba, Farnsworth:2014vva} by a small change -- namely, the fact that the representation of $A$ on $H$ is now appropriately graded -- but the improvement is dramatic.
+In a sense, our new proposal only differs from our earlier one \cite{Boyle:2014wba, Farnsworth:2014vva} by a small change -- namely, the fact that the representation of $A$ on $H$ is now appropriately graded -- but this small change leads to many improvements.
 Although (as reviewed in Section 6 below) our earlier proposal already had some of the nice features of the new one, it also had two key drawbacks (mentioned in \cite{Boyle:2014wba}, but emphasized and clarified in \cite{Brouder:2015qoa}).
 The first drawback was that, although $A$ was a differential graded algebra, its extension to $B$ was not (due to the presence of junk forms \cite{ConnesLottJunk, LandiBook, ConnesMarcolliBook}).
 The second drawback was that, although our new "second-order condition" seemed to mesh very nicely with the six-dimensional discrete/non-commutative part of the standard model geometry, it was incompatible with the ordinary four-dimensional continuous/commutative part.
 In their paper \cite{Brouder:2015qoa}, Brouder {\it et al} had an important insight -- they pointed out that these two problems could be simultaneously resolved by taking an appropriately {\it graded} representation of $A$ on $H$.
 Although the formulation we suggest here is very different than the one proposed by Brouder {\it et al}, their basic insight -- that the representation of $A$ on $H$ should be appropriately graded -- is still the key.
-In our proposal, we point out a different (more minimal) graded representation; and we find that many other nice results also fall neatly into place as a result.
+In this paper, we point out a different (more minimal) graded representation; and we find that many other pieces then fall neatly into place.